ZH-Mao/Direct-3D-Ultrasound-Fusion-for-TEE-Winter-School/README.md

 In this step, participants will learn to use a sequential strategy to register and fuse a sequence of 3D TEE images.
 In the end, a panoramic image with a larger FoV than the original single volume will be reconstructed.

 4. Evaluation (optional):
 In this step, participants can use some estimation metrics such as Hausdorff distance (HD) which are available in MeshLab to evaluate the accuracy of the registration.
-For HD, you can refer the follwoing webpage. http://meshlabstuff.blogspot.com/2010/01/measuring-difference-between-two-meshes.html
+You can download MeshLab from https://www.meshlab.net/#download.
+And for HD, you can refer the following webpage. http://meshlabstuff.blogspot.com/2010/01/measuring-difference-between-two-meshes.html

 Main reference: Mao, Z., Zhao, L., Huang, S., Fan, Y., & Lee, A. P. W. (2021).
 Direct 3D Ultrasound Fusion for Transesophageal Echocardiography.
 Computers in Biology and Medicine, 104502. https://doi.org/10.1016/j.compbiomed.2021.104502